shaynababe/chromeOSLinux_test/README.md

 the future.
 You can use bootstrap tarballs generated this way by passing them to -f the next time you create a chroot with the same architecture and release.

-test4 must be run as root unless -d is specified AND fakeroot is installed AND /tmp is mounted exec and dev.
+test5must be run as root unless -d is specified AND fakeroot is installed AND /tmp is mounted exec and dev.

 It is highly recommended to run this from a crosh shell (Ctrl+Alt+T), not VT2.